l0r1knl/Finding-MiningSites/README.md

 # Finding-MiningSites

-This repository contains the work done for a data analysis competition.
-It includes various modules with functionalities such as model training, evaluation, and generating predictions.
+This repository contains work done in the **Finiding Mining Sites** competition at Solafune.
+It includes various modules for model training, evaluation, and prediction for submission.

 ## Structure